 Cappadocia’s Must-See Valleys

-• Pasabag (Monks) Valley – Known for its towering mushroom-shaped fairy chimneys
+- Paşabağ (Monks Valley) is known for its unusual mushroom-shaped fairy chimneys

-• Love Valley – Famous for its tall, pillar-like rock formations
+- Love Valley stands out for its tall, open formations

 Don’t Miss: Ihlara Valley